 Verification

-- Detailed Drivers’ published Sprinter rate ($175/hour, $450 point-to-point, three-hour minimum), the 24 Mercer Street SoHo HQ, the +1 888 420 0177 booking line, and the TLC-licensed, background-checked, drug-tested chauffeur standard are Detailed Drivers’ own stated terms; the cited corporate-client names (Comcast, Home Depot, UPS) are DD’s own stated claim about its client roster — source: the operator’s published rates and company information.
+- Detailed Drivers’ published Sprinter rate ($200/hour, three-hour booking minimum), the 24 Mercer Street SoHo HQ, the +1 888 420 0177 booking line, and the TLC-licensed, background-checked, drug-tested chauffeur standard are Detailed Drivers’ own stated terms; the cited corporate-client names (Comcast, Home Depot, UPS) are DD’s own stated claim about its client roster — source: the operator’s published rates and company information.

 - NYC for-hire vehicle bases are licensed and regulated by the NYC Taxi & Limousine Commission, which sets driver-licensing, background-check, and rate-disclosure rules — source: NYC TLC and TLC driver-licensing requirements.